Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

 \subsection{Weighted Cycle Algebra and Quantization}

-\begin{defn} Given a weave $\ww$, we define the \emph{weighted (relative) cycle algebra} $\mathcal{W}(\ww)$ to be the commutative algebra over $\mathbb{C}$ whose elements are formal linear combinations of weighted relative cycles on $\ww$, with a multiplication defined by first stacking weighted cycles on top of each other generically and then replacing each crossing with an interior endpoint of weighted chains.
+\begin{defn} Given a weave $\ww$, we define the \emph{weighted (relative) cycle algebra} $\mathcal{W}(\ww)$ to be the commutative algebra over $\mathbb{C}$ whose elements are formal linear combinations of homotopy classes of weighted relative cycles on $\ww$, with a multiplication defined by first superimposing weighted cycles on top of each other generically and then replacing each crossing with an interior endpoint of weighted chains.

 \end{defn}

 Note that the empty weighted chain (e.g., the $0$'s in Figure \ref{fig: homotopies}) is the multiplicative identity in $\mathcal{W}(\ww)$.

 \begin{defn} Recall that a weighted cycle is absolute if there is a representative whose weighted chains do not end at the boundary of $\ww$.
 Since the product of two weighted absolute chains is still absolute, weighted absolute chains form a subalgebra inside $\cW(\ww)$, which we call the \emph{weighted absolute cycle algebra} and denote by $\cW_\abs(\ww)$ \end{defn}